Internet Explorer for Mac

 Internet Explorer for Mac (also referred to as Internet Explorer for Macintosh, Internet Explorer Macintosh Edition, Internet Explorer:mac or IE:mac) is a discontinued proprietary web browser developed by Microsoft for the Macintosh platform to browse web pages.
 Initial versions were developed from the same code base as Internet Explorer for Windows.
 Later versions diverged, particularly with the release of version 5, which included the fault-tolerant and highly standards-compliant Tasman layout engine.

 As a result of the five-year agreement between Apple and Microsoft in 1997, it was the default browser on the classic Mac OS and Mac OS X from 1998 until it was superseded by Apple's own Safari web browser in 2003 with the release of Mac OS X Panther (10.3).

-On June 13, 2003, Microsoft announced that it was ceasing further development of Internet Explorer for Mac and the final update was released on July 11, 2003.
-The browser was not included in the default installation of Mac OS X Tiger (10.4) which was released on April 29, 2005.
-Microsoft stopped releases for the product on December 31, 2005, and they removed the application from their Macintosh downloads site on January 31, 2006.
+On June 13, 2003, Microsoft announced that it was ceasing further development of Internet Explorer for Mac, and the final update was released on July 11, 2003.
+The browser was not included in the default installation of Mac OS X Tiger (10.4), which was released on April 29, 2005.
+Microsoft discontinued releases of the product on December 31, 2005, and removed the application from its Macintosh downloads site on January 31, 2006.
 Microsoft recommended "that users migrate to more recent web browsing technologies such as Apple's Safari."
 A Microsoft browser would not return to the macOS platform until Microsoft Edge in 2019.

 History

-Versions of Internet Explorer for Macintosh were released starting with version 2 in 1996, to version 5 which received its last patch in 2003.
-IE versions for Mac typically lagged several months to a year behind Windows versions, but included some unique developments, including its own layout engine, called Tasman.
+Versions of Internet Explorer for Macintosh were released from version 2 in 1996 to version 5, which received its last patch in 2003.
+IE versions for Mac typically lagged Windows versions by several months to a year, but included some unique features, including its own layout engine, called Tasman.

 Internet Explorer 2.0 for Macintosh

 The first version of Internet Explorer for the Macintosh operating system was a beta version of Internet Explorer 2.0 for Macintosh, released on January 23, 1996, as a free download from Microsoft's website.
 This first version was based on the Spyglass Mosaic web browser licensed from Spyglass.
-Available for both 68k and PPC based Macs running System 7.0.1 or later, it supported the embedding of a number of multimedia formats into web pages, including AVI and QuickTime formatted video and AIFF and WAV formatted audio.
+Available for both 68k and PPC based Macs running System 7.0.1 or later, it supported the embedding of several multimedia formats into web pages, including AVI and QuickTime formatted video and AIFF and WAV formatted audio.
 The final version was released three months later on April 23.
-Version 2.1 released in August of the same year, was mostly aimed at fixed bugs and improving stability, but also added a few features such as support for the NPAPI (the first version of Internet Explorer on any platform to do so) and support for QuickTime VR.
+Version 2.1, released in August of the same year, was mostly aimed at fixing bugs and improving stability, but also added a few features, such as support for the NPAPI (the first version of Internet Explorer on any platform to do so) and support for QuickTime VR.
 AOL 3.0 for Macintosh used the IE 2.1 rendering engine in its built-in web browser.